 You've received a PDF form from your office and you need to fill it out and home and send it to your boss.
-But hang on - you don't know how to type on a PDF Mac and you don't have access to any premium tools.
+But hang on - you don't know how to type on a PDF on Mac and you don't have access to any premium tools.
 What do you do?
-That's easy - just download UPDF, which is a 100% free PDF utility to type on PDF Mac.
+That's easy - just download UPDF, which is a PDF utility to type on PDF Mac.
 After you've done that, you can learn how to type on a PDF form on Mac by reading the steps outlined in this article.
-Let's begin with a short introduction to UPDF - the world's first and only "free premium" PDF editor for Mac and Windows.
+Let's begin with a short introduction to UPDF - the best "premium" PDF editor for Mac and Windows.

 Method 1.
 How to Type on PDF on Mac

-UPDF is a new product on the market but rapidly gaining market share because it's absolutely free.
-While the early versions only provide basic tools such as PDF editing, annotations, and page management, upcoming iterations will keep adding to the feature set, eventually bringing a rich ecosystem comprising all the tools required to handle professional PDF and document workflows.
-And with a playful and engaging design, UPDF truly puts the FUN into FUNctionality!
+UPDF is a new product on the market but rapidly gaining market share.
+It provides basic tools such as PDF editing, annotations, page management, and OCR PDF, other iterations will keep adding to the feature set, eventually bringing a rich ecosystem comprising all the tools required to handle professional PDF and document workflows.
+And with a playful and engaging design, UPDF truly puts the fun into functionality!